Although voters passed cannabis legalization in Washington, D.C. back in 2014, the Harris Rider has prevented the law from being implemented.

-The post Elections and Cannabis in Germany: Green All Around appeared first on Harris Bricken.
+The post Cannabis Transactions: Over-Negotiation is a Problem appeared first on Harris Bricken.

 The Amazon marijuana policy change means employees do not have to fear firing for marijuana use and the company now supports legalization.